jenewland1999/MyNorthampton/README.md

 ![MyNorthampton Google Lighthouse Audit Score for Desktop](https://cdn.jenewland.me.uk/media/images/mynorthampton-lighthouse-audit-desktop.png)

-## Assests Disclaimer
+## Assets Disclaimer

 Assets (in the form of images) of the site are the property of The University of Northampton.